Kayvon Thibodeaux: Personal life

 In July 2021, Thibodeaux announced a collaboration with Nike CEO Phil Knight and shoe designer Tinker Hatfield to design non-fungible token (NFT) artwork.
 He launched his own cryptocurrency, "$JREAM", in September 2021.
 It was named after the Jream Foundation, which Thibodeaux also founded.
 Thibodeaux graduated from the University of Oregon with a degree in journalism-advertising.

 Thibodeaux is an avid chess player, saying he used chess principles to hone his skills as a football player.
 He began playing chess at a young age, watching his uncles play the board game.
 Playing online chess became a passion for him.
 He was selected as a player for Chess.com's BlitzChamp tournament, a rapid tournament for NFL players.
+Thibodeaux is also a minority owner of the New York Warriors USA Masters T10 cricket team.

+Thibodeaux was present for the 2023 Grammys.